arionbanki/Arion-OpenBanking-Sandbox/README.md

 ![App screenshot](https://github.com/arionbanki/Arion-OpenBanking-Sandbox/blob/main/doc-images/25%20-%20Payments%20Swagger.png?raw=true)

 These are the parameters required to do a payment by calling our OpenBanking Apis:
-1. Go to /v1/payments/sepa-credit-transfer.
+1. Go to /v1/payments/sepa-credit-transfers.
 2. xRequestID header - Valid UUID
 3. consentID header - Valid Consent Id, Created here which you get by calling the consent service in the above step
 4. Ocp-Apim-Subscription-Key header - API key which you get from our Openbanking WebPortal
 5. pSUIPAddress header -  Valid IP Address
 6. Authorization header - Valid Access token which you get from our Openbanking WebPortal
 7. payment-service parameter: payments
-8. payment-product parameter: sepa-credit-transfer
+8. payment-product parameter: sepa-credit-transfers

 There's an example in our demo test-client on how to do that in .Net core: